EvanBasalik/azure-quickstart-templates/adfs-for-o365/README.md

 # Attribution

-+   The base of the domain control portion was taken from the excellent HA DC <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc" target="_blank">template</a> created by Simon Davies.
++   The domain controller portion was adapted from the excellent HA DC <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc" target="_blank">template</a> created by Simon Davies.
++   The nsg template was adapted from the ADFS NSG <a href="https://github.com/paulomarquesc/adfs-6vms-regular-template-based"template</a> by paulomarquesc.

 # Known Issues